-On Sunday, January 5, 2020, we welcomed Hallie Stotler who is helping us build our own youth choir!
-The choir, for children 7 and older, meets most Sundays immediately after Sunday School until 11:45 am.
-Children will explore a range of musical styles and have opportunities to sing in both the 9:30 am and 11:15 am services at St. Ann’s.
+Hallie Stotler helps us build our own youth choir!
+The choir, for children 7 and older, meets most Sundays immediately after Sunday School during the program year.
+Children explore a range of musical styles and have opportunities to sing in services at St. Ann’s.
 Hallie is completing a Masters in Music Education.
 She is a member of a band, teaches music in NYC schools and has a lifelong love of music in the folk and Episcopal Church traditions.
 Choir is free of charge for children in the parish and wider community.

 We care for everyone, and everything